Jan-Georg Deutsch Scholarship in African History, 2018-21

-I specialise in Egyptian history and language, with an emphasis on Coptic and the early Church.
-My research explores the conventions of the representation of visions in Coptic hagiography, focusing on whether these conventions differ according to the characters experiencing visions and how they fit into the broader context of miracles in hagiography in Late Antiquity and Byzantium.
-For this project, I work closely with both the Faculty of History and the Griffith Institute in the Faculty of Oriental Studies.
+I specialise in Egyptian history, early Christianity, and the Coptic language.
+My thesis analyses the representation of visions in hagiography preserved in Coptic, focusing on how it differs according to the characters experiencing visions and how it fits into the broader context of miracles in hagiography in Late Antiquity and Byzantium.
+For this project, I am working with the Faculty of History and the Griffith Institute.

 I have a wide range of teaching experience, and am currently a graduate tutor in the Griffith Institute for the Elementary and Advanced Coptic courses.
 In Trinity Term 2020, I passed the university's DLT training and have previously taught Coptic language and texts, archaeology, and the history of Egyptology.
 As well as teaching, I do a lot of outreach for the University of Oxford, ranging from open days to one-to-one mentoring, and am currently a Graduate Outreach Tutor with the History Faculty, a mentor with the UNIQ+ Digital Graduate Access Programme, and participating in the Classics Faculty's 'Classical Conversations' initiative.

 Agar, C. 2017, 'A tale of two universities'.
 Blog of the Department of Archaeology, Classics and Egyptology, University of Liverpool, 4th October.

 Agar, C. 2016, 'Egypt'.
 Old Members Trust Travel Grant report of University College, Oxford, 6th November.